kwilkos/cxf/distribution/src/main/release/samples/hello_world/README.txt

-Building and running the demo using ant
+Building and running the demo using Ant
 ---------------------------------------

-From the samples/hello_world directory, the ant build script can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
+The server and client targets automatically build the demo.

 Using either UNIX or Windows:

-  ant build
-  ant server
-  ant client
+  ant server  (from one command line window) ant client  (from a second command line window)

-To remove the code generated from the WSDL file and the .class files, run:
+To remove the code generated from the WSDL file and the .class files, run "ant clean".

-  ant clean